-Long-term debt: The carrying amount included in long-term debt in the statement of financial position for bonds payable and mortgages payable approximate fair value.
+Long-term debt: The carrying amount included in long-term debt in the statement of financial position for bonds payable and mortgages payable approximate fair value based on quoted market prices for the same or similar issues.

 The Corporation has a number of other financial instruments, none of which are held for investment purposes.
-The Corporation estimates that the fair value of all financial instruments at December 31, 2006 does not differ materially from the aggregate carrying values of its financial instruments recorded in the accompanying statements of financial position.
+The Corporation estimates that the fair value of all financial instruments at December 31, 2007 and 2006 does not differ materially from the aggregate carrying values of its financial instruments recorded in the accompanying statements of financial position.